ietf-teep/architecture/draft-ietf-teep-architecture.md

 TAMs and SPs must be comfortable with the assumptions that are inherently part of any attestation they accept.
 Alternatively, any TAM or SP may choose not to accept an attestation generated from a particular manufacturer or device's TEE based on the inherent assumptions.
-The choice and policy decisions are left up to the particular TAM / SP.
+The choice and policy decisions are left up to the particular TAM/SP.

 Some TAMs or SPs may require additional claims in order to properly authorize a device or TEE.
 These additional claims may help clear up any assumptions for which the TAM/SP wants to alleviate.
-The specific format for these additional claims are outside the scope of this specification, but the OTrP protocol SHALL provide a mechanism to include additional claims in the attestation.
+The specific format for these additional claims are outside the scope of this specification, but the OTrP protocol SHALL allow these additional claims to be included in the attestation messages.

 The following sub-sections define the cryptographic properties conveyed by the TEEP attestation, the basic set of TEEP claims required in a TEEP attestation, the TEEP attestation flow between the